 Mr. Waldman has been a member of the Securities Litigation Committee and the Mergers & Acquisition Committee of the New York City Bar Association.
 He is currently serving as a member of that Bar Association's Inter-American Affairs Committee.
-On June 30, 2017, the individual members of the Inter-American Bar Association (“IABA”), an association made up of more than 30 countries from North America, Central America, South America, England, Spain, and France, elected Mr. Waldman to represent them as one of the thirty-member IABA Council.
+On June 30, 2017, the individual members of the Inter-American Bar Association (“IABA”), an association made up of more than 30 countries from North America, Central America, South America, England, Spain, and France, elected Mr. Waldman to represent them as a member of the IABA Council.

 Mr. Waldman has been involved in litigating numerous multi-district and consolidated actions including some of the more prominent cases in which Wolf Popper has been involved.